C2SM/git-course/beginner/README.md

-# Git: First Steps
+# Git: The Basics

-This folder contains the exercises for **Git: First Steps**, the introductory one of the two C2SM Git Courses.
+This folder contains the exercises for **Git: The Basics**, the introductory one of the two C2SM Git Courses.
 Feel free to download the material to practice and enhance your Git skills.

-Once you are comfortable with these, [Git: Next Steps](../advanced) continues from here.
+Once you are comfortable with these, [Git: Beyond the Basics](../advanced) continues from here.

 The corresponding slides of this course can be found on our [C2SM User Landing Page](https://c2sm.github.io/events/git_courses/).